New patterns in high-speed granular flows

-{\sl Conclusion}-- Using a simple flow configuration with flat lateral and basal boundaries, we have discovered, by increasing the inclination angle and mass holdup, new steady and fully developed regimes which present non-trivial features including heterogeneous volume fraction, secondary flows, symmetry breaking and dynamically maintained order.
-Despite the diversity of the features of these states, we have highlighted that the mass flow rate obeys a universal scaling law in terms of $\tilde{H}$.
-Explaining these regularities is a challenging issue as they suggest a unified underlying model.
+Using a simple flow configuration with flat lateral and basal boundaries, we have discovered, by increasing the inclination angle and mass holdup, steady and fully developed regimes which present non-trivial features including heterogeneous volume fraction, secondary flows, symmetry breaking and dynamically maintained order.
+Despite the diversity of the features of these states, we have highlighted that the mass flow rate obeys a scaling law in terms of $\tilde{H}$.
+Explaining these regularities is a challenging issue, as they suggest a unified underlying model.

 A crucial question is to which extent these regimes and their features are specific to the material parameters and the confined geometry we have considered.
 Additional simulations, where we have varied the material parameters (friction and restitution coefficient) and the basal conditions (flat or bumpy), lead to similar regimes as long as grain/wall friction prevails on grain/grain friction.
 Side walls play of course an important role regarding the friction and allow SFD flows for any value of the chute inclination.
-Without side walls, flows at large angle would not be steady but accelerated.
-Despite of this, analog flow regimes appear but as transient state (see Fig. S5).
-Furthermore, we are also convinced that the confined geometry may be relevant to granular geophysical flows, which are often either confined by the topography~\cite{Lube_JVolGeoR_2007,Favreau_GRL_2010} or self-channelized by the formation of levees~\cite{Mangold_JGR_2010,Jessop_JVolGeoR_2012}.
+Without side walls, at least for flat bases, flows at large angle would not be steady but accelerated.
+Despite of this, analog flow regimes appear but as transient state (see Supplementary Figure 5).